Thousands of happy New Zealand customers | 3m+ Barcodes sold globally | 10,000+ daily scans

 Since 2007, we have been selling barcodes to customers in New Zealand and worldwide.

-Congratulations to our clients for their success in the 2024 NZ Spirits Awards;
+Congratulations to our clients for their success in the 2025 NZ Spirits Awards.

 Every retail product requires a different barcode number (including variations such as size or wine type).
-You will need two EAN-13 barcodes if your wine is being sold in individual bottles or cartons for sale by the case.
+You will need two EAN-13 barcodes if your wine is being sold in individual bottles and in cartons for sale by the case of 12 bottles.

 Standard practice is for each variant to have a different barcode.
 If the price is the same (across all the product variations), you might get away with using the same barcode number on all the product variations.
 This depends on which retail stores you are selling your products in.
 The larger retail stores, in particular, might require a different barcode for each product variation (especially if they do stocktaking automatically instead of manually).